 For marketers, audiences the world over have never been more within reach.
-Galvanised by the combined forces of globalisation, the internet and technology, businesses are seeing expansion into foreign markets as a primary driver of profit-making and growth.
-To provide culturally sensitive, relevant and faux pas-free messaging, localising content assets for diverse regional markets has become a priority skill.
+The combined forces of globalisation, the internet and technology make providing culturally sensitive, relevant and faux pas-free messaging through localised content a priority skill.

 Localisation means a lot more than making sure your ‘Got Milk?’ tagline doesn’t translate to ‘Are You Lactating?’ in Spanish (a now legendary gaffe from the California Milk Processor Board).
 It covers a tranche of other considerations too, on both the macro and micro scales – from culturally nuanced design, to avoiding bamboozlement with foreign slang, to pertinent case studies, to making sure you’re not transgressing any regional laws.

 Feeling overwhelmed?
 You’re not alone.
 CMO Council research found more than two-thirds of marketers rate their efforts to translate and adapt across markets and channels below satisfactory.
 Often hit with a torrent of content from global head offices, localisation can feel like a Sisyphean task.

 It doesn’t have to be this way.
 One of the most important aspects of localisation is to not only localise your content, but your strategy too.
 The aim of content localisation, after all, is not to convert everything (which can be counterproductive – to your budget and to your messaging).
 It’s to give a geographically specific subset of customers content that resonates with them, in the language they speak – the literal and conversational kind.

 As Contently noted in their 2016 global marketers guide, “there’s no standard approach to localising global content because there’s no such thing as a standard global brand”.
 Different companies will have different objectives, budgetary constraints, governance procedures and lines of accountability.
 They’ll also have unique chains of command, labour capacities and resources.